 The key to an expedient divorce is preparation and open negotiation.
 A great many financial and custodial issues must be clearly decided in a divorce settlement.

-Can I really get divorced without going to court?
+Can I really get divorced without going to court in NJ?

 As long as your spouse is willing to negotiate, both of you can arrive at an equitable settlement that cleanly splits your affairs.
 If you already have a separation agreement and no longer cohabitate, this may proceed as more of a formality than a high-stakes negotiation.